vlkon321/watch-plot/README.md

 # watch-plot
 If you want a graph from your "watch" output.
+A simple bash script.

 ### Some limitations
   - Listed command can output only whitespace separated number(s) - and it has to be ended with newline character (because every n interval it is saved to a file).
 It is not foolproof - if you feed it with a command that doesn't return numbers it will misbehave.